-NOTE: The secondary LCD/EVF port and a MON-1 port cannot be used at the same time.
-Go to "Monitor Preferences" on page 59.
+NOTE: The secondary LCD/EVF port and an HDMI/MON-1 port cannot be used at the same time.
+Go to "Monitor Preferences" on page 72.

 You can record simultaneously to an external recorder and a RED SSD.
 To record simultaneously, follow the instructions below: